Bals Elektrotechnik GmbH & Co. KG

 4. Shipping, costs, transfer of risk

-- Insofar as nothing to the contrary has been agreed, we shall select the type of packaging.
+5.1 Insofar as nothing to the contrary has been agreed, we shall select the packaging, mode of shipment and the shipping route.

 6. Delivery deadlines and liability provisions, acceptance obligation in case of blanket orders and call-off orders, return deliveries